Daniel Wise (American football)

-Daniel Wise (born January 16, 1996) is an American football defensive tackle for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Kansas and signed with the Dallas Cowboys as an undrafted free agent in 2019.
+Daniel Wise (born January 16, 1996) is an American professional football defensive tackle.
+He played college football for the Kansas Jayhawks and signed with the Dallas Cowboys as an undrafted free agent in 2019.

-Early years
+Early life

 Wise attended Hebron High School, where he was a starter at defensive tackle.
 As a junior, he tallied 77 tackles, one forced fumble and one fumble recovery.
 As a senior, he posted 49 tackles (33 solo), 5 sacks and 14 quarterback hurries.

 College career

 Wise accepted a football scholarship from the University of Kansas.
 As a freshman, he appeared in 12 games (7 starts), while making 26 tackles (5.5 for loss), 3.5 sacks, one pass breakup and one blocked kick.

 As a sophomore, he started 11 games at defensive tackle, totalling 38 tackles, 3 sacks, one pass breakup and 2 blocked kicks.
-He had 8 tackles and 4 tackles for loss against Ohio University.
+He had 8 tackles and 4 tackles for loss against Ohio.

 As a junior, he started at 12 games, registering 53 tackles, 7 sacks (led the team), 16 tackles for loss (led the team), 5 quarterback hurries, one pass breakup and one fumble recovery.
-He had 5 tackles and 4 tackles for loss against Southeast Missouri State University.
+He had 5 tackles and 4 tackles for loss against Southwest Missouri State.

 As a senior, he started 11 games, recording 34 tackles, 5 sacks and 12.5 tackles for loss.
-He had 8 tackles (one for loss) against Nicholls State University.
-He made 5 tackles and 2 sacks against West Virginia University.
-He had 5 tackles (3 for loss) and one sack against the University of Texas.
+He had 8 tackles (one for loss) against Nicholls.
+He made 5 tackles and 2 sacks against West Virginia.
+He had 5 tackles (3 for loss) and one sack against the Texas.

 Professional career

 Dallas Cowboys

-Wise was signed by the Dallas Cowboys as an undrafted free agent after the 2019 NFL Draft on April 30.
+Wise was signed by the Dallas Cowboys as an undrafted free agent after the 2019 NFL draft on April 30.
 He was waived on August 31, 2019, and was signed to the practice squad.
 On December 30, 2019, Wise was signed to a reserve/future contract.
 He was waived on March 18, 2020.